The Michigan DUI Defense Law Firm

 A: Drunken driving penalties have become very severe in the past few years in Michigan.
 For a first offense, the maximum jail sentence is 93 days.
 For a second offense within 7 years, the maximum possible sentence is 1 year.
-For a third offense in a lifetime, the maximum possible sentence is 5 years in prison (Heidi’s Law).
+For a third or subsequent offense in a lifetime, the maximum possible sentence is 5 years in prison (Heidi’s Law).

-In addition to all of the above penalties, the price of auto insurance increases drastically after any conviction for a driving under the influence offense, MI drivers are required to pay huge drivers responsibility fees, the court impose onerous probation conditions and there are exorbitant fines and costs.
+In addition to all of the above penalties, the price of auto insurance increases drastically after any conviction for driving under the influence offense, MI drivers are required to pay huge drivers responsibility fees, the court impose onerous probation conditions and there are exorbitant fines and costs.